appcket/appcket-docs/docs/production/02-build-deploy.md

 ## Amazon (EKS)

 Help is needed here to document the steps for deploying to Amazon; similar to the DigitalOcean steps above.
+TODO: Convert the deployment steps to a GitHub Action.